Researchers discuss methods at the Research Methods Festival 2010

 Special Requirements for the funded studentship:

-- An interest in advanced social science research methods (essential).
-SeeĀ NCRM websiteĀ for more information about the focus the National Centre for Research Methods.
+• An interest in advanced social science research methods (essential).
+See NCRM website for more information about the focus the National Centre for Research Methods.

-- An interest in learning and teaching using new technologiesĀ (essential)
+• An interest in learning and teaching using new technologies (essential)

-- Experience, as a student/practitioner or researcher of learning and teaching using new technologiesĀ (essential)
+• Experience, as a student/practitioner or researcher of learning and teaching using new technologies (essential)